jessicabetonico/boilerplate/README.md

 ## How to use?

-To use this boilerplate, use the following command
+To use this boilerplate run the following command

 yarn create next-app -e [Project URL]